solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS trainer guide - Building the business migration case with Windows Server and SQL Server.md

 2. Lower the management burden with a consolidated view to manage all VMs and Servers cross Azure and on-premises.

-3. Network security is extremely important as we integrate on on-premises network with Microsoft Azure.
+3. Network security is extremely important as we integrate the on-premises network with Microsoft Azure.

 ### Customer objections

-1. It appears there are multiple options of hosting SQL databases in Azure.
+1. It appears there are multiple options for hosting SQL databases in Azure.
 What's the best option to choose, and how do you know it'll be compatible?

 2. What kind of downtime will be incurred when migrating the Windows Server and SQL Server workloads to Azure?

-3. Will we be able to rollback to the on-premises VMs if the migration fails?
+3. Will we be able to roll back to the on-premises VMs if the migration fails?

 4. Tailspin has negotiated an Enterprise Agreement (EA) with Microsoft for their Azure consumption.
 Any cost estimates need to reflect their EA discount.